saadusufzai/MERN-Stack-Exercise-Tracker-App/README.md

 Login to Netlify and use the GUI to select your git repo you want to deploay, give build and deploay setting and thats it.

+## Routing allows you to manage the traffic to and from your Netlify site.

+You can enable powerful static routing features like redirects, rewrites, and proxies by defining rules in a site's _redirects file or Netlify configuration file.

+- I have created a _redirects file in the public folder and simply added this code

+          /* /index.html 200

+  This will enable static routing feature in your App

 ### LASTLY after we deploy our front-end React code we must ensure any requests we're sending from the client-side is changed to use our Heroku URL now instead of localhost.

 - at any place I used the route localhost:5000,  replaced it with the heroku url